-Note: If you write an unacceptable assignment, you will be given an opportunity to rewrite certain assignments based on my edits.
+Note: If you write an unacceptable assignment, you will be given an opportunity to rewrite based on my edits for certain homework assignments.

 Also note that no assignments from current ESE 300 students will be used as examples (good or bad) in class.